 - Diluted EPS vs. Basic EPS

-- Adjusted EPS v/s EPS
+- Differences between adjusted EPS and EPS

 - Limitations of earnings per share